10mm vs 45 ACP Cartridge: Which is the better option?

 History and Purpose

 The 45 ACP was born by the patron saint of American firearms design, John Moses Browning.
 He designed the cartridge in 1904, and it began production in 1905.
 The round was intended to replace the 38 Long Colt the Army had found to be lacking.
-The Army, specifically the cavalry, wanted a 45 caliber weapon.
+The Army, specifically the cavalry, wanted a 45-caliber weapon.

 Their desire came from the Thomspon-Legarde tests of 1904.
 These tests involved two officers from the Medical Corps shooting various animal cadavers with a multitude of different handgun calibers.
 Their testing found the 45 to be the most effective option.
-Although, even they noted proper training and shot placement was critical.
+However, even they noted proper training and shot placement was critical.

 This led to John Browning and Colt developing the 45 ACP and the Colt 1905.
 The Colt 1905 was then modified, upgraded, and eventually evolved into the 1911.
 As we all know the 1911 was the winner of the Army’s handgun test and became the standard sidearm of the United States military.

-The little round that could proved itself time and time again to be an effective fighting cartridge.
+The little round proved itself time and time again to be an effective fighting cartridge.
 The 45 ACP found its way into revolvers and submachine guns with the United Military and saw combat in both World Wars, Korea, Vietnam, dozens of Cold War skirmishes, and even after being replaced by a 9mm handgun, the cartridge continued to be used by elite units in the Global War on Terror.

 If a significant gun company makes a 9mm, they likely make a 45 ACP version too.
 The 45 ACP has seen life in numerous PCCs and subguns from companies like LWRC and CMMG.
 Americans love the 45 ACP cartridge, and it’s doubtful the round will just fade away anytime soon.